hraban/metabang-bind/website/source/user-guide.md

 2. make it easier to understand all of the different forms of destructuring and variable binding by unifying the multiple forms of syntax and reducing special cases.

 Bind is extensible.
-It handles the traditional multiple-values, destructuring, and let-forms as well as property-lists, classes, structures.
-You can create new your own binding forms to make your code cleaner and easier to follow (for others _and_ yourself!).
+It handles the traditional multiple-values, destructuring, and let-forms as well as property-lists, classes, and structures.
+Even better, you can create new your own binding forms to make your code cleaner and easier to follow (for others _and_ yourself!).

 Simple bindings are as in _let*_.
 Destructuring is done if the first item in a binding is a list.
 Multiple value binding is done if the first item in a binding is a list and the first item in the list is 'values'.